WinRb/vagrant-windows/README.md

    sc config WinRM start= auto
 ```

+__NOTE:__ For the WinRM service to work in Windows 7, the network profile has to be changed from Public to Work.
+To ensure that networks added later (i.e. through the Vagrantfile) also are made non-public, do the following:

+ 1. Run ```secpol.msc```
+ 2. Click *Network List Manager Policies*
+ 3. Double-click *Unidentified Networks*
+ 4. Change *Location Type* to *Private*

 #### Additional WinRM 1.1 Configuration

 These additional configuration steps are specific to Windows Server 2008 (WinRM 1.1).
 For Windows Server 2008 R2, Windows 7 and later versions of Windows you can ignore this section.